Why did you have to set new speed limits?

 A small change in speed makes a big difference, especially when cyclists or pedestrians are involved.
 Most crashes are caused by a number of contributing factors, but even when speed doesn’t cause the crash, it is most likely to determine whether anyone is killed, injured, or walks away unharmed.

-Did you consult with the public on this change?
+Did you consult with the public on these changes?

 Yes.
-Between 30 September and 25 October 2019, we consulted with the public on the proposed permanent speed limit.
-We received 111 submissions.
+Between August and September 2019, we consulted with the public on the proposed permanent speed limits.
+We received well over 100 submissions.

-What is happening with safety and other improvements for SH5 between Wairakei and SH38 and surrounding areas?
+What is happening with safety and other improvements in surrounding areas?